Medicinal Plant Lexicon

 Traditional use

-The HMPC classified oak bark as a traditional herbal medicine (§ 39a AMG).
-Based on many years of experience, oak bark has been taken internally for the symptomatic treatment of mild diarrhoea, and externally applied for mild inflammations of the skin and mucous membranes.
-Oak bark is also used to relieve itching and burning of haemorrhoids, if a serious disease has been medically excluded.
+Oak bark has been classified by the HMPC as a traditional herbal medicinal product (Article 16a of Directive 2001/83/EC).
+Based upon long-standing use, oak bark can be used internally for the symptomatic treatment of mild diarrhea and externally for mild inflammation of the skin and mucous membranes.
+Oak bark is also used externally to relieve itching and burning in hemorrhoids.

 Herbal drug preparations in finished dosage forms